-These instructions are primarily intended to assist qualified individuals experienced in the proper installation of this appliance.
+The Installation Instructions are primarily intended to assist qualified individuals experienced in the proper installation of this appliance.
 Some local codes require licensed installation/service personnel for this type of equipment.
 Please read all instructions carefully before starting the installation.
-Return these instructions to the customer's package for future reference.

 DO NOT DESTROY.
-PLEASE READ CAREFULLY & KEEP IN A SAFE PLACE FOR FUTURE REFERENCE.
+PLEASE READ CAREFULLY AND KEEP IN A SAFE PLACE FOR FUTURE REFERENCE.